 On August 16, 2019, San Bernardino Valley College hosted its Fall 2019 Opening Day events.
-Faculty, staff, administrators, and other community members gathered outside of the auditorium to begin the new school year.
-The Foundation holds a raffle each semester to generate funds for textbook scholarships for students; winners get their preferred choice of parking space.
-This semester's winners were Albert Maniaol and Laurie Sullivan.
+Faculty, staff, administrators, and other community members gathered outside of the auditorium to begin

 The opening session began with SBCCD Chancellor, Bruce Baron, selecting the winners of the raffle and proceeded to a welcome from SBCCD Board of Trustees President, John Longville.
 Returning to the stage, SBCCD Chancellor, Bruce Baron gave a formal welcome and presentation titled "Building our next 100 years: Investing in our students and community" announcing 2018-19 significant accomplishments as well as the district's new financial investments.